The pocketbook plant (Calceolaria) with its gorgeous flower display makes it a favorite in households across the country.

 Propagating by seed is also a challenge, but possible.
 The seeds can be obtained from the seed pods after the flowers dry out.

-Unfortunately, the plants that are grown from seed may not look like the mother plant or produce an attractive bloom.
+Unfortunately, the plants grown from seed may not look like the mother plant or produce an attractive bloom.

 Nurseries often select the healthiest plants for sale, increasing the chances of full bloom.